janwng/todo-mobx/README.md

 * Clear out all completed todos

 ## To use:
-$ npm install or $ yarn to install dependencies
+1. $ npm install or $ yarn to install dependencies
-$ npm start or $ yarn start to run go to localhost:8080 to see it in action
+2. $ npm start or $ yarn start to run
+3. Go to localhost:8080 to see it in action